 - A financial plan and Investment strategies

-- Coordination with Metropolitan and Rural Planning Organizations.
+- Coordinate with Metropolitan and Rural Planning Organizations.

-- Link the TAMP with various planning documents and activities: statewide & regional long-range transportation plan, Freight Mobility Plan, route transfers, ADA transition plans, and complete street initiatives.
+- Link the TAMP with various planning documents and activities, including statewide and regional long-range transportation plan, Freight Mobility Plan, route transfers, American with Disabilities Act (ADA) transition plans, and complete street initiatives.

 - Formally consider risk and performance criteria in investment decisions.